minprog/cs50x-1718-1819/problems/hangman/hangman.md

 - The set of currently remaining words
 - The number of guesses remaining

-And purely for testing purposed, we would like to implement the `__str__` method, which allows us to call `print(game)` and look at a couple of stats.
+And purely for testing purposes, we would like to implement the `__str__` method, which allows us to call `print(game)` and look at a couple of stats.
 The resulting print could look something like the following:

 	letters guessed are "aemnid", 201 words remaining, game not won

-In other words, your code should look something like the following.
+In other words, your code should follow the following structure.
+It is up to you to fill in the methods.

     class Hangman:
         def __init__(self, length, num_guesses):